htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 These macros control the power management capabilities of the *condor_startd* to optionally put the machine in to a low power state and wake it up later.
-See :doc:`/admin-manual/power-management` for more details.
+See (:ref:`admin-manual/ep-policy-configuration:power management`). for more details

 :macro-def:`HIBERNATE_CHECK_INTERVAL[STARTD]`
     An integer number of seconds that determines how often the